 The Class Action Fairness Act of 2005

 In 2005, federal officials passed the Class Action Fairness Act (U.S.C.
 Sections 1332(d), 1453 and 1711-1715).
 A statute meant to modernize class action litigation, the law increased federal jurisdiction over class and mass action lawsuits.
 It also directed courts to better scrutinize the efficacy of settlements.

 Like most federal statutes, The Class Action Fairness Act had its supporters and detractors.
-The “yay” vote appreciates the reduction of “forum shopping” that the bill makes possible.
-The “nay” group thinks the Class Action Fairness Act does not bring balance, but instead makes it harder to bring class action lawsuits — and therefore benefits large corporations over average citizens.
+The “yay” vote appreciates the reduction of “forum shopping.”
+The “nay” group thinks the Class Action Fairness Act doesn’t bring balance, but instead makes it harder to bring class action lawsuits — and therefore benefits large corporations over average citizens.

-You may be thinking: how does a class action lawsuit actually play out?
-Here’s a rough timeline for a typical class action case:
+You may be thinking: how does a marketing class action lawsuit actually play out?
+Here’s a rough timeline for a typical case: